DASH Diet For Hypertension – Overview

 Since some research suggests that hypertension may be caused by potassium deficiency, increasing your consumption of the mineral by filling half of your plate with fruits and vegetables can assist you in doing so.

-One study compared individuals who followed the DASH diet rich in fruit and vegetables to a control group of participants who consumed a diet that considered being “typical” of the American diet.
+One study compared individuals who followed the DASH diet rich in fruit and vegetables to a control group of participants who consumed a diet that was considered to be “typical” of the American diet.

 Compared to those who followed the standard diet, those who followed the DASH diet, which emphasizes the consumption of fruits and vegetables, saw a decline in their blood pressure and cholesterol levels after eight weeks.